E-commerce Industry Challenges

 Among factors that bother India online shoppers, safety and security of online money while transacting is the biggest concern.
 Apart from them are the quality of products as the online shoppers can't really touch and feel the products they want to buy.

 Although the majority of e-commerce platforms in India have been hit by the challenges I am going to discuss below, there are a few like Snapdeal, Flipkart, Myntra, Yatra, and more have overcome these challenges and appear fairly victorious.

-When it comes to the ratio of people having awareness of internet and online shopping, the scenario isn't quite flattering.
-Majority of Indian population is still not aware of internet's existence and its uses.
+When it comes to the ratio of people having awareness of the internet and online shopping, the scenario isn't quite flattering.
+The majority of the Indian population is still not aware of the internet's existence and its uses.
 Even when you talk about the internet savvy urban population that are having smartphones, awareness of online shopping and its functionality is still a far cry.
 Most of them aren't aware of the online fraud and corruption while making online transactions and thus the darkness prevails.
-This is by far the biggest challenge faced by e-commerce industry in India.
+This is by far the biggest challenge faced by the e-commerce industry in India.

 2. Inadequate Plastic Money Holders